 We assess our liquidity in terms of our ability to generate cash to fund our operating, investing and financing activities.
 Our principal sources of liquidity are operating cash flows and funds available for borrowing under our Senior Secured Revolving Credit Facility (as defined below).
-As of March 31, 2018, we had cash and cash equivalents of \$22.3 million, including an immaterial amount of restricted cash.
-Approximately \$10.2 million of cash and cash equivalents, none of which was restricted, was held by our foreign subsidiaries as of March 31, 2018.
-On December 8, 2016, the Company entered into a credit agreement (the "Senior Secured Credit Agreement") consisting of a \$165.0 million term loan (the "Senior Secured Term Loan Facility") and a \$150.0 million revolving credit facility (the "Senior Secured Revolving Credit Facility" and, together with the Senior Secured Revolving Credit Facility.
+As of September 30, 2018, we had cash and cash equivalents of \$22.3 million, including an immaterial amount of restricted cash.
+Approximately \$9.6 million of cash and cash equivalents, none of which was restricted, was held by our foreign subsidiaries as of September 30, 2018.
+On December 8, 2016, the Company entered into a credit agreement (the "Senior Secured")

+Credit Agreement") consisting of a \$165.0 million term loan (the "Senior Secured Term Loan Facility") and a \$150.0 million revolving credit facility (the "Senior Secured Revolving Credit Facility" and, together with the Senior Secured Term Loan Facility, the "Senior Secured Credit Facilities").
+As of September 30, 2018, we had \$149.8 million available for borrowing under our Senior Secured Revolving Credit Facility.
 Our expected primary cash needs on both a short and long-term basis are for investment in operational growth, capital expenditures, payment of debt, share repurchases, selective strategic bolt-on acquisitions, other investments, and other general corporate needs.
-We have historically funded our operations and growth and potentially highly selective bolt-on acquisitions and investments.
-We expect to continue expanding our operations through organic growth and potentially highly selective bolt-on acquisitions to indefinitely reinvest unremitted foreign earnings.
-While we do not anticipate the need to repatriate these foreign earnings for liquidity purposes given our cash flows from operations and available borrowing under ourses will be for borrowing under our existing and how it will affect the Company's current accounting position to indefinitely reinvest unremitted foreign earnings.
-While we do not anticipate the need to repatriate these foreign earnings for liquidity purposes given our cash flows from operations and available borrowings under existing and future credit facilities, we would incur taxes on these earnings
+We have historically funded our operations and growth with cash flow from operations and borrowings under our credit facilities.
+We expect to continue expanding our operations through organic growth and potentially highly selective bolt-on acquisitions and investments.
+We expect these activities will be funded from existing cash, cash flow from operations and, if necessary, borrowings under our existing or future credit facilities.
+The Company is still evaluating the impacts of the TCJA and how it will affect the Company's current accounting position to indefinitely reinvest unremitted foreign earnings.
+While we do not anticipate the need to repatriate these foreign earnings for liquidity purposes given our cash flows from operations and available borrowings under existing and future credit facilities, we would likely incur taxes on these earnings if the need for repatriation due to liquidity purposes arises.

-Three Months Ended March 31, Cash Flows (Amounts in thousands) 2018 2017 Net cash provided by (used in) operating activities \$ 23,298 \$ (675) Net cash used in investing activities (3,928) (4,358) Net cash used in financing activities (24,010) (3,305) Effect of exchange rates on cash, cash equivalents and restricted cash 400 540 Decrease in cash, cash equivalents and restricted cash \$ (4,240) \$ (7,798)
+Nine Months Ended September 30, Cash Flows (Amounts in thousands) 2018 2017 Net cash provided by operating activities \$ 117,142 \$ 68,733 Net cash used in investing activities (12,761) (8,854) Net cash used in financing activities (107,733) (74,594) Effect of exchange rates on cash, cash equivalents and restricted cash (889) 1,555 Decrease in cash, cash equivalents and restricted cash \$ (4,241) \$ (13,160)